- 1 Health benefits of green beans

 From a dietary point of view the so called “green beans” are the green pods from the bean plant (Phaseolus ssp.)
 They are collected tender to eat as a vegetable.
 We can eat the whole fruit, that’s to say, the pod and the seeds that are enclosed in it.

 We must distinguish green beans from dried beans.
 In the last ones, we include such recognized varieties as the Pinto beans, the Kidney beans or the Navy beans.
 In dry beans, the fruits are collected once they have matured well and we only eat the seeds discarding the pods.
-(More information about dry beans in the listing above)
+(More information about dry beans in the listing below)

 Green beans are immature legumes with the outside part of the fruits, called pods, very tender and thin, with small seeds inside poorly developed.
 These characteristics allow them to be included in the vegetable group, instead of the legumes group, because their properties are close to those of other vegetables.
 Dried beans are the mature seeds of the bean plant.
 They have different edible properties that make them to be included in the legumes food group.